Yvieyra/readme-generator/README.md

   The user will need to initialize a new npm package to install Inquierer 8.2.4.

   ## Usage
-  The usder will start the program by typing, node index.js.
+  The user will start the program by typing, node index.js.
 The terminal will provide a list of questions that the user can answer by typing them into the terminal.

   ## Credits
   node js. & Inquirer 8.2.4